How to become an AGI affiliate.

 It should be pointed out that practical experience of genealogical research is the basic requirement and that it is not necessary to have attended any courses.
 The completion of a course in genealogy will not count towards eventual application for membership of AGI.
 Nevertheless, such a course should be of benefit to anyone seeking to gain more knowledge of genealogical sources.

-The application should be accompanied by:
+In addition, the application should be accompanied by:

 - samples of publicity material (e.g., brochure, letterhead, website address) if the applicant is currently operating a genealogical research service.

 Acceptance as an AGI Affiliate is not automatic, and it does not guarantee eventual membership of AGI.
-Admission to the category is at the discretion of the Council of AGI, and the Council may from time to time limit the number of Affiliates. reserves the right not to enter into correspondence about applications.
+Admission to the category is at the discretion of the Council of AGI, and the Council may from time to time limit the number of Affiliates.
+AGI Council reserves the right not to enter into correspondence about applications.

 Progression to Membership of AGI